Xenu: Scientology doctrine

-OT III also deals with Incident I, set four quadrillion years ago.
-(Scientific consensus places the age of the universe at approximately 13.8 billion years old.)
+OT III also deals with "Incident I", set four quadrillion years ago, though scientific consensus places the age of the universe at approximately 13.8 billion years old.
 In Incident I, the unsuspecting thetan was subjected to a loud snapping noise followed by a flood of luminescence, then saw a chariot followed by a trumpeting cherub.
 After a loud set of snaps, the thetan was overwhelmed by darkness.
-It is described that these traumatic memories alone separate thetans from their static (natural, godlike) state.
+It is described that these traumatic memories alone dissociate thetans from their static (natural, godlike) state.

 Hubbard uses the existence of body thetans to explain many of the physical and mental ailments of humanity which, he says, prevent people from achieving their highest spiritual levels.
 OT III tells the Scientologist to locate body thetans and release them from the effects of Incidents I and II.
 This is accomplished in solo auditing, where the Scientologist holds both cans of an E-meter in one hand and asks questions as an auditor.
 The Scientologist is directed to find a cluster of body thetans, address it telepathically as a cluster, and take first the cluster, then each individual member, through Incident II, then Incident I if needed.
 Hubbard warns that this is a painstaking procedure, and that OT levels IV to VII are necessary to continue dealing with one's body thetans.

 The Church of Scientology has objected to the Xenu story being used to paint Scientology as science fiction fantasy.
 Hubbard's statements concerning the R6 implant have been a source of contention.
 Critics and some Christians state that Hubbard's statements regarding R6 prove that Scientology doctrine is incompatible with Christianity, despite the Church's statements to the contrary.
 In "Assists", Hubbard says:

 Everyman is then shown to have been crucified so don't think that it's an accident that this crucifixion, they found out that this applied.
 Somebody somewhere on this planet, back about 600 BC, found some pieces of R6, and I don't know how they found it, either by watching madmen or something, but since that time they have used it and it became what is known as Christianity.
 The man on the Cross.
 There was no Christ.
 But the man on the cross is shown as Everyman.